CESNET/stac_probe/README.md

 ## Output

 Scripts prints an informational message to `stdout`.
-For example (and for OK):
+For example for OK status:

 ```text
 The last entry in collection landsat_ot_c2_l1 is from 2025-03-24.